Thinking Outside The Platform Box: How PPC Agencies Can Optimize Businesses, Not Just Campaigns

 Can you trust your PPC agency?
 Be aware of these 5 red flags when choosing a digital agency.

-At Logical Position, we work closely with Google and Bing on actually improving their platforms.
+At Logical Position, we work closely with Google and Microsoft on actually improving their platforms.
 This may seem like a waste of time that could be better spent selling the platforms as they are, but this hasn’t been our experience.
 By testing the search engine’s betas and giving them critical feedback on issues we encounter, we’ve been able to improve their platforms in ways that ultimately make our clients’ campaigns more successful.

 So when it comes time for an agency to suggest expanding a client’s PPC campaigns to a new platform, the agency might feel pressure to exaggerate the differences between the old platform and the new one, as if their purposes weren’t the same.